 - have difficulty empathizing or considering others’ needs or feelings

-NPD gets its name from a Greek myth, in which a hunter called Narcissus saw his reflection in a pool of water and fell in love with it.
+NPD gets its name from a Greek myth in which a hunter named Narcissus saw his reflection in a pool of water and fell in love with it.

 A person with NPD may have an idealized self-image and an unrealistic sense of superiority.
-These traits can indicate a lack of self-confidence and a deep sense of insecurity, of which the person may be
+These traits can mask a lack of self-confidence and a deep sense of insecurity.
+A person with NPD may be unaware that they have a disorder.

 - a need for admiration